josuemtzmo/trackeddy/docs/pages/Applications.rst

 ============

-This code was developed with the goal of analyse and extract the energy contained by Eddies and jets in the ocean.
+This code was developed with the goal of analyse and extract the energy contained by Eddies in the ocean.
 However it can be used for a variety of processes.
 To know more about these processes, please se below:

+It may be implemented to track eddies and some other applications, and it could be capable of track eddies in pressure levels, isopycnals and vorticity.

 Kinetic Energy decomposition
 ----------------------------